 Information for Visitors

-All visitors participating in the TSVP will be provided with free housing.
+All visitors participating in the TSVP will be provided with free, fully furnished housing.
 The program has shared rooms, 2-bedroom, and 3-bedroom apartments.
 The shared rooms are intended for 2 visitors with independent (locked) bedrooms and bathrooms, but a shared kitchen / dining area.
 The 2- and 3- bedroom apartments are intended for visitors who bring their partner and / or family.
 Please check here for details about check-in procedures.
-Note: OIST will not cover any of the additional costs of incurred by family (e.g. travel or larger housing) but we can support you in other ways.
+Note: Unfortunately OIST can not cover any of the additional costs incurred by family (e.g. travel or larger housing) but we can support you in other ways.